joeyparrish/kinetoscope/hardware/README.md

        - U2 (voltage regulator, offset a little too far to the right)
  - `sram-bank`: SRAM Bank Board
    - There are actually two of these in the stack, one for each 1MB SRAM bank.
-   - These host the SRAM itself, the buffers that allow it to be alternately controlled by the Sega or the microcontroller, and the level shifters that allow it to interface to the 5V system of the Sega.
+   - These host the SRAM itself, and the buffers that allow it to be alternately controlled by the Sega or the microcontroller.
 This is the most complex.
 A solder jumper on the board selects whether it responds as bank 1 or bank 2.
    - When ordering this through JLCPCB:
      - The following parts must be populated by hand:
        - J1 must be 2x Adafruit stacking headers modified to 26 pins each